Hannah Karminski

-Hannah Karminski (real name Minna Johanna Karminski, born April 24, 1897 in Berlin; died June 4, 1943 in Auschwitz-Birkenau) was a German educator, and she was also an important contributor to the Jewish Women's League and the Reich Association of Jews in Germany.
-She helped many persecuted people to emigrate and was murdered in the Holocaust.
+Hannah Karminski (real name Minna Johanna Karminski; born April 24, 1897, in Berlin; died June 4, 1943, in Auschwitz-Birkenau) was a German educator, and an important contributor to the Jewish Women's League and the Reich Association of Jews in Germany.
+She helped many persecuted people to emigrate, and was murdered in the Holocaust.

 Life and work

-Hannah Karminski, daughter of the banker Adolf Abraham Karminski and his wife Selma, née Cohn, was born in her parents' apartment at 22 Oranienburger Strasse in the Spandauer Vorstadt district of Berlin.
+Hannah Karminski, daughter of the banker Adolf Abraham Karminski and his wife Selma, née Cohn, was born in her parents' apartment at 22 Oranienburger Strasse, in the Spandauer Vorstadt district of Berlin.
 After attending the Luisenschule, Hannah trained as a kindergarten teacher at the renowned Pestalozzi-Fröbel-Haus.
-She then worked for a short time in a Jewish kindergarten in Berlin and subsequently attended the Social Pedagogical Institute in Hamburg run by Gertrud Bäumer and Marie Baum, where she trained as a social worker.
-She took up her first post in Frankfurt am Main as head of the Jewish Girls' Club there.
-Here she came into contact with Bertha Pappenheim, who was almost 40 years her senior, and who won her over to the Jewish Women's League.
+She then worked for a short time in a Jewish kindergarten in Berlin, and subsequently attended the Social Pedagogical Institute in Hamburg, run by Gertrud Bäumer and Marie Baum, where she trained as a social worker.
+She took up her first post in Frankfurt am Main, as head of the Jewish Girls' Club there.
+Here, she came into contact with Bertha Pappenheim, who was almost 40 years her senior, and who won her over to the Jewish Women's League.

-Around 1925, Hannah Karminski returned to Berlin and took over the editorship of the Jüdischer Frauenbund's articles on the women's movement until 1938.
-An important concern of Hannah Karminski's was to assert and develop the education and occupation of adolescent Jewish women against the traditional image of the family, with the goal of their social equality.
+Around 1925, Hannah Karminski returned to Berlin, and took over the editorship of the Jüdischer Frauenbund's articles on the women's movement until 1938.
+An important concern of Hannah Karminski's was to assert, and develop, the education and occupation of adolescent Jewish women against the traditional image of the family, with the goal of their social equality.